 Class meetings often include large group instruction from a professor and small group gatherings for application and practice.

 In a typical three-hour class meeting, two hours are spent together in large group for discussion of the readings and other topics pertaining to the ministry of direction, with a third hour spent in smaller supervision groups of four to five students and a trained spiritual director.
-In these smaller groups, you practice group spiritual direction, and as the program progresses, you offer verbatims from your experiences as a spiritual director.
+In these smaller groups, you practice group spiritual direction, and as the program progresses, you offer verbatim from your experiences as a spiritual director.

 Yes.
 In your first semester you will offer and receive spiritual direction as part of a group.
-By the end of the second semester, you will offer spiritual direction to others and submit a record of these experiences in verbatims.
+By the end of the second semester, you will offer spiritual direction to others and submit a record of these experiences in verbatim.